Age Range: 3 to 7

 Author / Illustrator: Nick Butterworth

 There are several Percy books and DVDs (Percy the Park Keeper was a popular television series).
-We would love to know if you have a favourite Percy story.
+Do you have a favourite Percy story.